Comparison guide4 min readBy Justin Duggan

 Graphite is a substantial switch from QWERTY because the benefit is not only in the letters.
 Part of the tradeoff is learning a punctuation-aware system instead of a letter-only remap.

 The point of Graphite is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if you want the default punctuation story and universal familiarity.
 Move to Graphite only if the combined letter-plus-symbol redesign feels worth the retraining cost.